frescobaldi/frescobaldi/frescobaldi_app/userguide/engraving.md

 that there is two-way navigation between the music view and the LilyPond source.

 The *Publish mode* is used to produce the final PDF intented to be shared.
+Not generating the point and click information reduces the size of the resulting PDF file and doesn't reveal hard-coded information about the directories on your computer.

 The *Layout Control mode* can be used to enable specific features that can help in controlling and fine-tuning the layout of a score.